Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 # Our Contribution

-The main contributions are divided into three parts.
+The main contributions are divided into four parts.

 ## 1. **Orthonormal regularization**